n17r4m/mpyx/README.md

 through this hypothetical processing pipeline.

 Tuning the amount of parallelism at each step is a bit of an art, and does require a bit of trial and error.
+Fortunately, by using the `watch()k10temp-pci-00c3
+Adapter: PCI adapter
+` tool,
-Fortunately, by using the `watch()` tool, it is easy to see in realtime how data is flowing throughout the computational graph, where additional parallel processes should be added, and where existing ones are unnecessary.
+it is easy to see in realtime how data is flowing throughout the computational graph, where additional parallel processes should be added, and where existing ones are unnecessary.